 Source: translated from Guide d’enseignement efficace des mathématiques, de la maternelle à la 3e année, Traitement des données et probabilité, p.
 67-71.

-Skill: Record Data
+Skill: Recording Data

 Data recording can be done either after data collection or as the data is collected.
 As with data collection, it is important to allow students to choose a mode of recording data before suggesting some of the more conventional methods of recording.